-Dallas is fortunate to retain the services of Hargreaves Associates.
+Dallas is fortunate to retain the services of Hargreaves Jones.
 The firm is the recipient of a 2016 National Design Award for Landscape Architecture from Cooper Hewitt.
 In their citation, Cooper Hewitt praises Hargreaves’ versatility and sensitivity to the needs of local communities, noting that its designers have a proven track record of success transforming “neglected urban sites, waterfronts and campuses into memorable places.”

 In a recent conversation with Parks for Downtown Dallas, Mary Margaret Jones, Hargreaves president and senior principal designer, spoke about her company’s vision for Carpenter Park and commitment to Dallas’ revitalization efforts.

 Carpenter Park will significantly expand and transform from its current condition with the elimination of freeway off-ramps and other roadway modifications.
 Not only will it be a vastly improved park, but also it contains an early work by the internationally renowned artist Robert Irwin, who responded to the new context by repositioning his piece “Portal Park Piece (Slice),” which is a site-conditional work of art that will now speak to the past as well as the future of the park and the city.

 What are your thoughts on incorporating more quality green spaces into downtown Dallas?